spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/upgrade-project-packages.md

 template: howto-guide-template
 ---

-# Upgrade project packages

-{% info_block infoBox %}

-## Resources for assessment Backend
+## Resources for migration

-{% endinfo_block %}
+Backend

 ## Project with feature packages
-1. Open a public demo shop that has been used for your project as a boilerplate e.g. [B2C Demo Shop](https://github.com/spryker-shop/b2c-demo-shop/blob/202108.0/composer.json).
+1. Open a public demo shop that has been used for your project as a boilerplate, like the [B2C Demo Shop](https://github.com/spryker-shop/b2c-demo-shop/blob/202108.0/composer.json).
     Change the version of the release tag to the one you are going to update.
 2. Find the feature package which you want to update from release A to release B and check if this feature package is still present in release B.